 If you're looking for counselling books to invest in, these books come with the Lincoln Counsellors Network seal of approval.

-The following books have been recommended by LCN members and guest speakers.
+The following books and resources have been recommended by LCN members and guest speakers.

 The Big Book of Blobs by Pip Wilson and Ian Long